eclipse-ee4j/cargotracker/VS_Code/readme.md

-# Visual Studio Code IDE
+# Visual Studio Code

-This section outlines how to set up the application in the Visual Studio Code IDE.
+This section outlines how to set up the application in the Visual Studio Code.

 ## Prerequisites

 * Java SE 8, Java SE 11 or Java SE 17 is required.
 * Payara Server 5 is required.
 You can download Payara Server 5 from https://www.payara.fish/downloads/
-* The Visual Studio Code IDE is required.
-You can download the Visual Studio Code IDE from https://code.visualstudio.com/download
+* The Visual Studio Code is required.
+You can download the Visual Studio Code from https://code.visualstudio.com/download

 ## Download

 Download the source code zip file and expand it somewhere in your file system.
 Note that this is a Maven project. https://github.com/eclipse-ee4j/cargotracker/archive/master.zip

-## Visual Studio Code IDE Set-up
+## Visual Studio Code Set-up

 ### Installing Necessary Tools

-Start the Visual Studio Code IDE
+Start the Visual Studio Code

 Go to ->Extensions (Ctrl+Shift+ X)